Papilledema: Treatment

 Historically, papilledema was a potential contraindication to lumbar puncture, as it indicates a risk for tentorial herniation and subsequent death via cerebral herniation, however newer imaging techniques have been more useful at determining when and when not to conduct a lumbar puncture.
-Imaging by CT or MRI is usually performed to elicit whether there is a structural cause i.e., tumor.
-An MRA and MRV may also be ordered to rule out the possibility of stenosis or thrombosis of the arterial or venous systems.
+Imaging by CT or MRI is usually done to find out whether there is a structural cause i.e., tumor.
+A magnetic resonance angiography (MRA) and magnetic resonance venography (MRV) may also be ordered to rule out the possibility of stenosis or thrombosis of the arterial or venous systems.

 The treatment depends largely on the underlying cause.
 However, the root cause of papilledema is the increased intracranial pressure (ICP).
 This is a dangerous sign, indicative of a brain tumor, CNS inflammation or idiopathic intracranial hypertension (IIH) that may become manifest in the near future.

 Thus, a biopsy is routinely performed prior to the treatment in the initial stages of papilledema to detect whether a brain tumor is present.
 If detected, laser treatment, radiation and surgeries can be used to treat the tumor.

 To decrease ICP, medications can be administered by increasing the absorption of cerebrospinal fluid (CSF), or decreasing its production.
 Such medicines include diuretics like acetazolamide and furosemide.
 These diuretics, along with surgical interventions, can also treat IIH.
 In IIH, weight loss (even a loss of 10-15%) can lead to normalization of ICP.

 Meanwhile, steroids can reduce inflammation (if this is a contributing factor to increased ICP), and may help to prevent vision loss.
 However, steroids have also been known to cause increased ICP, especially with a change in dosage.
 However, if a severe inflammatory condition exists, such as multiple sclerosis, steroids with anti-inflammatory effects such as Methylprednisolone and prednisone can help.

 Other treatments include repeated lumbar punctures to remove excess spinal fluid in the cranium.
 The removal of potentially causative medicines including tetracyclines and vitamin A analogues may help decrease ICP; however, this is only necessary if the medication is truly felt to contribute to the ICP increase.